I do not understand God’s love.

 Mind you, I deeply appreciate it and revel in its favor.
 However, when faced with “God so loved the world,” I struggle.

 My hesitation is not with the Mother Teresa or Billy Graham personalities of humanity.
 Their decency, graciousness, and selflessness demonstrate God’s love in understandable and reciprocal methods.
+It’s easy to love people like them.

 Even Christ’s sacrificial love is almost comprehensible.
 He wanted to span the gap caused by human sinfulness and reconcile us to Himself.
 Yet, the cruelty and “hostility from sinners” (Hebrews 12:3) He endured stretches the limits of human comprehension.
 Offering an unconditional “Father, forgive them” is only possible on the heels of a surrendered “Not My will but Thine be done.”
 Even understanding unconditional love quite often leads to taking it for granted.